 Lord Akeldama on one side, Lady Linette on the other, and Quesnel across the way!
 Even if they talked nothing but frivolities, they would highly entertaining frivolities.

 Is there anyone in particular whose presence would be so horrifying to prompt you to (discreetly, of course!) switch their place card with another if you found it next to your seat?

 Hmm, I don’t think so.
 I tend to find most of my characters intriguing in some manner or another.
-I’m not sure I could tolerate an entire dinner next to Countess Nadasdy or the Duke, but even they can be charming – if in a pleasant mood.
+I’m not sure I could tolerate an entire dinner next to Countess Nadasdy or Monique, but even they can be charming – if in a pleasant mood.

 How do you pick the names of your characters?

 On a very few occasion the character will choose his/her own name, but most of the time my names are cookies, that is: a reward for the careful reader.
-The name either tells readers something about the character, where he came from, her real identity, his true purpose, or relate to someone historical (Tarabotti), or are some kind of hint or foreshadow (Akeldama).
-I love names so I play with them whenever possible.
+The name either tells readers something about the character, history, real identity, true purpose, or relate to someone historical (Tarabotti), or are some kind of hint or foreshadow (Akeldama).
+I play with names whenever possible.